onflow/flow-nft/README.md

 ## NFT Metadata

+The primary documentation for metadata views is on [the Flow developer portal](https://developers.flow.com/build/advanced-concepts/metadata-views).
+Please refer to that for the most thorough exploration of the views with examples.

 NFT metadata is represented in a flexible and modular way using the [standard proposed in FLIP-0636](https://github.com/onflow/flips/blob/main/application/20210916-nft-metadata.md).

 When writing an NFT contract,
-you should implement the [`MetadataViews.Resolver`](contracts/MetadataViews.cdc#L3-L6) interface, which allows your NFT to implement one or more metadata types called views.
+you should implement the [`MetadataViews.Resolver`](contracts/MetadataViews.cdc#L3-L6) interface, which allows your NFT to utilize one or more metadata types called views.

 Each view represents a different type of metadata, such as an on-chain creator biography or an off-chain video clip.